oslokommune/okctl/userdocs/src/getting-started/create-application.md

 okctl apply application ENV -f application.yaml
 ```

-This command will create the following files in the ./infrastructure folder:
+This command will create the following content in the ./infrastructure folder:

-1. ./infrastructure/applications/APP-NAME/base
+1. `./infrastructure/applications/APP-NAME/base`
-    * Contains Kubernetes resources common for your application for all environments
+    * Contains Kubernetes resources common for your application regardless of environment
-2. ./infrastructure/applications/APP-NAME/overlays
+2. `./infrastructure/applications/APP-NAME/overlays`
-    * Contains (Kustomize) patches that specifies environment specific adjustments to the common resources.
+    * Contains (Kustomize) patches containing environment specific adjustments to the common resources.
-3. ./infrastructure/<env>/certificates/<application.url> (if https is specified)
+3. `./infrastructure/<env>/certificates/APP-URL`
     * The certificate declaration for the URL specified in the application.yaml.

 After that, the following manual steps remain: